 Nova Southeastern University hereby designates the following student information as public or "Directory Information."
-Such information may be disclosed by the institution for any purpose, at its discretion:
+Such information may be disclosed by the institution for any purpose, at its discretion.

+Student name

+Local and home address

+Telephone numbers

-Student name Local and home address Telephone numbers Major field of study Participation in sports Place of birth
+Major field of study

+Participation in Sports

+Place of birth

-Degrees, honors and awards received Enrollment status Year in school Anticipated graduation date E-mail address
+Dates of attendance Degrees, Honors and awards received Enrollment Status Year in School Anticipated Graduation Date E-mail address